jhil/jhilco-2018/_posts/2015-08-11-creative-market.markdown

 ---
 layout: post
-type:     work
+category: work
 title: "Creative Market"
 date: 2015-08-11
 link: creativemarket.com
 thumb: creative-market_thumbnail.jpg
 ---

 <a target="_blank" href="https://creativemarket.com/">Creative Market</a> is a platform for handcrafted, mousemade design content from independent creatives.
 I interned here in the summer of 2015, following their acquisition to <a target="_blank" href="http://www.autodesk.com/">Autodesk</a>.